 - Top-class photography

 Orlando’s thriving scene and rich social life are showcased on this website courtesy of Designzillas agency.
 It collects entertainment events, living and working opportunities and education options available to residents of this Florida city.

 A splash of color is evident in the above-the-menu bar, in the dotted brand visuals on the left and in the emphasized words in the website’s copy that also use a different script-type font.
 The sticky menu navigation is transparent at first, but it turns solid white once the scrolling commences.

 The rest of the homepage reveals a plethora of bright colors, use of top-notch photography and well-written copy for all purposes of helping visitors find a job or events of interest.

-Purple logo and CTAs stand out in stark contrast to the rest of the website’s mostly white layout.
-The phone number info is prominent on the get-go and in multiple places, ensuring a solid UX.
+The purple logo and CTAs stand out in stark contrast to the rest of the website’s mostly white layout.
+The phone number info is prominent from the get-go and in multiple places, ensuring a solid UX.
 At the bottom-left corner is the live chat support option that boosts the engagement and trust of users.

 Shout, an experiential website with the goal of highlighting the importance of combating violence against women, uses the emotional power of storytelling and interactive user experience envisioned and delivered by AQuest agency.

 Sporting mostly bleak and dark colors, the website experience kicks off with an animated story before the user interacts with the website, triggering emotional responses with a 3D model of a victimized woman.
 Her facial expressions were created with "blendshapes", while the other body parts were developed with the rig technique.
 To add to the difficult atmosphere, the sounds of clinging chains, heavy door opening, and water droplets permeate the UX.